 This post reviews the key decisions to make when onboarding vendors, including:

 One major goal of onboarding is to centralize vendor data so that it can be accessed by key internal stakeholders.
 The process typically starts with a manual or bulk upload into your vendor risk management solution.
 You should be able to import data from existing vendor management or procurement solutions via spreadsheets, API connections or other integrations.
-Also, be sure that your VRM solution will allow specific teams or employees to populate vendor profiles via role-based access.
+Also, be sure that your VRM solution will enable specific teams or employees to populate vendor profiles via role-based access.

 You can use any criteria to categorize vendors, such as annual spend, inherent risk, service importance, sensitivity of data access.
 It's also important to consider the regulatory environment in which you operate.
 For instance, if GDPR compliance is important, then you may want to categorize vendors based on their access to your customers' personal data.